On objects dual to tree-cut decompositions

 The next theorem is the main outcome of this section.
 Intuitively, it will allow us to focus on a single $3$-edge-connected component of $G$ when constructing a bramble of high order.
 A statement in the work of Wollan that mirrors this step is~\cite[Lemma~5]{wollan2015structure}.

 \begin{theorem} Let $G$ be a graph and $a,b$ be two positive integers.
-Then $G$ admits a tree-cut decomposition of adhesion-width $\leq a$ and bag-width $\leq b$ if and only if for every $3$-edge-connected component $A$ of $G$, the same can be said about the graph $\torso(A)$. \end{theorem} \begin{proof} The forward implication follows by combining Lemma~\ref{lem:torso-immersion} with Proposition~\ref{prop:tree-cut-immersion}.
+Then $G$ admits a tree-cut decomposition of adhesion-width $\leq a$ and bag-width $\leq b$ if and only if for every $3$-edge-connected component $A$ of $G$, graph $\torso(A)$ admits a tree-cut decomposition of adhesion-width $\leq a$ and bag-width $\leq b$. \end{theorem} \begin{proof} The forward implication follows by combining Lemma~\ref{lem:torso-immersion} with Proposition~\ref{prop:tree-cut-immersion}.
 We are left with proving the backward implication.

 Assume then that for every $3$-edge-connected component $A$ of $G$, there is a tree-cut decomposition $\T^A=(T^A,\X^A)$ of $\torso(A)$ such that $\adhw(\T^A)\leq a$ and $\bagw(\T^A)\leq b$.
-The goal is to to ``glue'' the decompositions $\T^A$ into a single tree-cut decomposition $\T$ of $G$ so that the guarantees about the width measures are preserved.
+The goal is to ``glue'' the decompositions $\T^A$ into a single tree-cut decomposition $\T$ of $G$ so that the guarantees about the width measures are preserved.
 The gluing will be done along the graph $G_{\tcc}$, which by Corollary~\ref{cor:cactus} is a cactus.

 We execute the gluing as follows.
 Fix any spanning forest of $G_{\tcc}$ and let $S$ be its edge set.
 Further, let $R=E(G_{\tcc})\setminus S$ be the remaining edges of $G_{\tcc}$.
 Note that $R$ contains exactly one edge from every $2$-connected component $C$ of $G_{\tcc}$ that is a cycle (that is, is not a single edge).
 Call this edge $r_C$.